oaktree-slc-tech/oaktree-env/README.md

 Multiple `docker-compose` scripts are included so that it is possible to deploy the components of the environment in different configurations.
 All manifests can be found within the the `compose` subfolder of the repository.

 * `core.yaml`.
 Core services of the environment: MinIO, ZooKepper, and Kafka.
-* `pacs.yaml`.
-Orthanc without the Sonador security/authorization layer enabled.
 * `pacs-secure.yaml`.
 Orthanc with Sonador security/authorization layer enabled.
-* `web-proxy.yaml`: NGINX proxy for Orthanc which injects CORS headers. _This is required if you will be using the OHIF viewer instance provided by Sonador._
+Includes NGINX proxy for Orthanc which injects CORS headers. _This is required if you will be using the OHIF viewer instance provided by Sonador._
 * `sonador.yaml`.
 Sonador and the PostgreSQL database instance.
 * `airflow-etl.yaml`.
 AirFlow with Sonador/Orthanc client libraries installed.
 * `analytics.yaml`.
 Jupyter with Sonador/Orthanc client libraries installed.